Banff National Park welcomes recreational vehicle (RV) users. Here is a guide of how best to explore the park when you're visiting with your RV.

 - Park your RV at your campsite or at designated RV lots, as marked.

-- If driving through the Banff or Lake Louise townsites, head out before 8 a.m. or after 6 p.m.
+- If driving through the Banff or Lake Louise townsites, park your vehicle before 8 a.m. or after 6 p.m. to avoid traffic congestion.

 - Walk or bike the trails in Banff and Lake Louise, bicycles are available to rent at local shops.

-Leave your RV at Tunnel Mountain or Two Jack campground and start your adventure by hopping on transit to downtown Banff.
-It’s free throughout the summer.
+- Leave your RV at Tunnel Mountain or Two Jack campground and start your adventure by hopping on transit.
+Registered campers enjoy free departures from campground - fares apply for all other rides.

 - Visiting for the day?
-Park and Roam.
-An unlimited day pass is just $5.
-Park in designated, long-term RV parking areas and hop on a Roam Transit bus.
+Park and Roam!
+Park in designated, long-term RV parking areas, and hop on a Roam bus.
+Check out banffparking.ca for more information.

-- Roadside parking in Lake Louise is limited.
-Find RV parking in two locations: behind the Husky gas station in the village of Lake Louise, and the Lake Louise overflow parking lot (located on Highway 1, 5.5 km east of the exit to Lake Louise).
+- Parking in Lake Louise is limited.
+Find RV parking in two locations: behind the Husky gas station in the village of Lake Louise or the Lake Louise Park and Ride (located on Highway 1, 5.5km east of the Lake Louise exit).

-- If you are staying at the Lake Louise Campground, leave your RV parked and use the free shuttles to get around.
+- If you are staying in the Lake Louise campground, leave your RV parked and use the free Lake Louise village and campground shuttle to access the village of Lake Louise.

 - Reservations at Lake Louise Campground are highly recommended.
 Call 1-877-RESERVE to book your campsite.